notracking/hosts-blocklists/README.md

  - Restart dnsmasq `sudo service dnsmasq restart`

 ## For a Pi-hole setup
 Because Pi-hole does not fully support loading of dnsmasq domain filters ([details here](https://github.com/pi-hole/pi-hole/blob/1e87850952b6d886674b487f57e47fae1c20dc8a/gravity.sh#L338)), you should add your own `.conf` file in `/etc/dnsmasq.d/`.
-This way you can still use our blocklists with Pi-hole, but updating has to done by an external daily cronjob.
+This way you can still use our blocklists with Pi-hole, but updating has to be done by an external daily cronjob.
 It's also recommended to remove all default Pi-hole lists, since these are already included in our list in a more efficient manner.

  - Add the following lines to `/etc/dnsmasq.d/99-pihole-custom-lists.conf` (example filename)
 ```